sebastiansandqvist/blixt/README.md

 Because each action has access to the other bound actions, it is possible for actions to call one another.
 In this case, we are able to have the `addTodo` action call the `updateText` action directly.

-If it isn't clear already: the first argument to each action is its context (state and actions), and all other arguments are whatever arguments the action was called with.
+If it isn't clear already: the first argument to each action is its context (an object of `state` and bound `actions`), and all other arguments are whatever arguments the action was called with.

 Optionally, when creating actions, you can supply a callback function to be run whenever an action is complete.
 This was made with type checking in mind, but could be used for other things.